poppy-project/poppy-docs/en/installation-for-advanced-users/README.md

 ```

-### Install Python and Poppy softwares on Mac OSX
+### Install Python and Poppy software on Mac OSX

 Mac OSX has a Python distribution installed by default.
-Before installing Poppy softwares, you need to install the Python package manager pip.
+Before installing Poppy software, you need to install the Python package manager pip.
 Open a terminal and execute the command below:
 `curl --silent --show-error --retry 5 https://bootstrap.pypa.io/get-pip.py | sudo python`

-You can now install Poppy softwares for the creature of your choice:
+You can now install Poppy software for the creature of your choice:
 `pip install poppy-torso --user -U --no-deps`

-Substitute 'poppy-torso' with 'poppy-humanoid' or 'poppy-ergojr' to install respectively a Poppy Humanoid or a Poppy Ergo Jr.
+Substitute "poppy-torso" with "poppy-humanoid" or "poppy-ergojr" to install respectively a Poppy Humanoid or a Poppy Ergo Jr.

-### Install Python and Poppy softwares on GNU/Linux
+### Install Python and Poppy software on GNU/Linux

 Most of GNU/Linux distributions, have already a Python distribution installed by default.